jimmyKodar/Tetris/DEV_JOURNAL.md

   - **11:29** - removeds side collision checks form moveLeft/right functions.
 Will put them in separete check functions.

   * **11:45** - Move partially complete.
 Sideways collision is now in two collidLeft/Right functions.
 The bug where it would eat up edges when "sliding" over corners is gone.
 But the main big of intersecting corners remain.

+* **11:53** - Everything with side collision seems to work now. `MAJOR LESSON LEARNED:` ALl along i have been thinking correctly about how to check collisions.
+But the reason it dint work is that i tried to do too much in each function.
+Now its super simple when I split up the checks in single functions and inside the functions i do a single if check per thing i want to check.
+Taking a break now, next up is block rotation.

 ## 2024-05-11